 May 19: At the Crossroads: Honoring Global Impacts Amidst Funding Challenges

-Join us Monday, May 19 from 3-6pm in the International Center Multi-purpose Room to honor the impact of globally focused research at UC Davis and engage in dialogue about it’s future.
+Join us Monday, May 19 from 3-6pm in the International Center Multi-purpose Room to honor the impact of globally focused research at UC Davis and engage in dialogue about pathways looking forward.
 While much of this work has been halted with the closure of USAID, the importance of the work and the influence it has had around the world remains unchanged.
-Researchers will speak to all that has been accomplished by their long-standing efforts, the lasting global impact of their work and their thoughts on ways to continue this work amidst the current funding landscape.

-Short presentations by each of the investigators will be followed by a roundtable discussion with the opportunity for dialogue with the audience.
+Short presentations by each of the investigators describing the accomplishments and impacts of their long-standing efforts will be followed by a roundtable discussion with the opportunity for dialogue with the audience.
 The event will conclude in a reception where each of the featured research programs will have a table, inviting participants to learn more about their work and explore ways to continue it into the future.

-Special guests Chancellor Gary May, Provost Mary Croughan, Vice Provost and Dean Joanna Regulska and Vice Chancellor Simon Atkinson will also be in attendance to recognize the incredible global impact of these research efforts, some spanning decades.
+Special guests Chancellor Gary May and Provost Mary Croughan will also be in attendance to recognize the incredible global impact of these research efforts, some spanning decades.

-This event is supported by the Office of Research, Global Affairs, Grand Challenges, College of Agricultural and Environmental Sciences, College of Letters and Science, School of Medicine, Continuing and Professional Education and Diversity, Equity and Inclusion.
+This event is supported by the Office of Research, Global Affairs, Grand Challenges, College of Agricultural and Environmental Sciences, College of Letters and Science, School of Medicine, School of Veterinary Medicine, Continuing and Professional Education and Diversity, Equity and Inclusion.

 Speakers